codebro634/modulus/README.md

 - `dir`: Name of the dir to save the simulation results into.
 - `mesh`: Path to the mesh, the simulation is supposed to be run on.
 Can also be a directory.
 In that case, all meshes within all subfolders of that directory are simulated.

+This method saves every 10 simulations into a .npy file.
+If one wants to merge all of these into a single .npy file then use the provided `merge_simulation_data` method in `dataMerger.py`.

 ### Optional parameters
 - `t`: Second till which the flow is simulated.
 Default: 3.0.
 - `dt_real`: Delta t (step size) in the final dataset.
 Default: 0.01.